 Archdiocese of Birmingham Annual Pilgrimage to Harvington Hall on Sunday 4th September 2022.
 Principal Celebrant: Very Reverend Canon Richard Walker, Vicar General.
 Mass at 3.00pm and Confessions from 1.45pm to 2.30pm.
 There is free parking, teas, picnic area, free timed tours of Harvington Hall are available and may be booked on the day at the table in the courtyard.
 It is essential that you bring your own chairs.

-Help for Ukrainian Refugees: Father Hudson’s Care is working with the Archdiocese of Birmingham and Ukrainian communities to provide support for people forced to leave Ukraine because of the war.
-If you wish to offer accommodation, please contact Father Hudson’s on 01675 434000.

 MASS TODAY